ms-iot/iot-core-azure-dm-client/README.md

 # Managing Windows IoT Devices through Azure IoT Hub

+## Announcement - January 10th, 2019

+We have released a new version of the Windows Azure DM Client at [https://github.com/ms-iot/azure-client-tools](https://github.com/ms-iot/azure-client-tools).
+It will eventually replace the code in this repo.
+Check-out the new version, and let us know what you think!

 ## Overview

 Device Management (DM) allows operators to remotely configure and monitor very high volumes of IoT devices simultaneously.